Michotastico/Docketter/README.md

 ### Installing

-The installing only contemplate cloning this repository and add an alias in your `.bashrc` or `.zshrc` just like in the next example.
+The installing only needs cloning this repository and add an alias in your `.bashrc` or `.zshrc` just like in the next example.
 ```
 alias docketter='python3 ~/Git/Docketter/main.py'
 ```